Sprakbanken/nodalida25_sami_ocr/tesseract_howto.md

 See [tesseract_transcribe.ipynb](tesseract_transcribe.ipynb) for how to transcribe multiple images with pytesseract

-# Training models with tesstrain
+# Training tesseract models with tesstrain

 ## Step1: install tesstrain and tesseract dev tools
 Clone the [tesstrain repository](https://github.com/tesseract-ocr/tesstrain) and follow installation instructions in the README file.
 (If you've already installed tesseract you might be good to go after just cloning the repo)